• Published 30 Jan 2023

 How to Use Heat Shrink Tubing Safely

 1. Begin by choosing the right size tubing with the correct shrink ratio.
 It should comfortably cover the wire or components before it has been shrunk into place to ensure a tight fit afterwards.
-Remember that it will be across both its breadth and its length
+Remember that it will be across both its breadth and its length.

 2. If the components to be covered could change size after application, ensure that the tubing has sufficient expandability by comparing its diameter when shrunk (called the ‘recovered’ diameter) with its size before shrinking (called the ‘expanded’ diameter).
-Check the recommended heating temperature for the tube to avoid uneven application or melts
+Check the recommended heating temperature for the tube to avoid uneven application or melts.

 4. If you use a gun, move the heat back and forth across the tubing and avoid staying in one place to minimise the risk of burns.
-Continue until the wrap has been tightly secured
+Continue until the wrap has been tightly secured.

-Common Heat Shrink Tubing Materials
+Common Heat Shrink Tubing Materials & Its Applications

 Polyolefin Heat Shrink Tubing

 The synthetic polymer polyolefin is the most widely used heat shrink tubing material due to its resistance to high temperatures and chemical contamination.
+It shrinks quickly and provides excellent insulation and mechanical protection.
+This type of heat shrink tube is used for electrical wiring, automotive wiring harnesses, and medical devices.

 PVC Heat Shrink Tubing